 Asitha Jayawardena, a VUMC resident, was interviewed about the different ways that you can integrate Global Health into your research and career pathway

 NEW!
 Extend your global health experience through combining an ISC, AE, and/or Research Immersion!

-Pairing these courses will enrich your time abroad and provide you with deeper levels of knowledge and skills for residency and beyond!
-Kaitie and Sarah reflect on their three-month ISC-Research Immersion in Lwala, Kenya.
+Pairing these courses enriches your time abroad and provides you with deeper levels of knowledge and skills for residency and beyond!
+Below, Sarah and Kaitie reflect on their three-month ISC and Research Immersion in Lwala, Kenya.

 This four-week AE is an extension of the Global Health ISC and aims to provide clinical experience in the care of patients in low- and middle-income countries (LMICs), most often in resource-constrained environments.
 Students will assess the most common health problems encountered at the site, the usual treatment protocols, and how management differs from that in the U.S. or other developed countries.
 Students will learn how treatment and treatment decisions are influenced by local contexts, policies, and cultural components.
 In this AE, students will mindfully and ethically draw on their ‘resourcefulness’ to navigate the various constraints of working in resource-constrained settings.
 The hospital or clinic site is arranged by the student and approved by course director.
 Approval can be facilitated by Vanderbilt faculty involvement at the site.
 Students may elect to combine clinical work with language immersion studies (particularly Spanish).
 If the intended location is on the State Department Travel Alert List, additional approval will be required.
 Students are responsible for covering all of their personal expenses associated with the course and travel, but small amounts of funding may be available.